Dgarc359/build-a-readme/README.md

 # Example Project Development guide
-this dev guide is for the example project
+> ⚠️ This dev guide is for the example project

 Link your local version to a dummy client for testing
 ```bash